unicef/iogt-pwa/CONTRIBUTING.md

 * **Comments** allow anyone with access to the repository to provide feedback.

 ## Setting up your development environment
-You will need Python 3 Runtime Environment, Node.js version 10+ and npm.
+You will need Python 3 Runtime Environment(https://www.python.org/downloads/), Node.js version 10+(https://nodejs.org/en/download/releases/) and npm.

 1. Clone the repo with `git clone https://github.com/unicef/iogt-pwa.git`